 - You can make it firmer.
 If you’d prefer drier, firmer cheese, wrap up the ends of the cheesecloth and continue to drain an hour or so.
 You can also place a weight over the top that will press the cheese for several hours, until it is packed and dense.

-Queso blanco will keep for about a week in the refrigerator, though it is best when used immediately.
+Queso fresco will keep for about a week in the refrigerator, though it is best when used immediately.
 Be sure to keep it stored in an airtight container.